p3k22/BluetoothControllerOverLANClient/README.md

 ---

-✨ **Key Features**
+✨ **Effortless Setup**

-*Effortless Setup*

--
-   Connect to your PC's Windows server automatically.
--
-   Instant Connection: Android app automatically detects and links with the Windows server on the same network.
+- Instant Connection: Android app automatically detects and links with the Windows client on the same network.
--
-   GamePad Emulation: Emulate a full-fledged Bluetooth GamePad to unlock a genuine gaming experience on Windows.
+- GamePad Emulation: Emulate a full-fledged Xbox / Playstation Bluetooth GamePad on Windows.

 ---